paulzay/testing-jest/README.md

 # Testing practice
 > In this project we are testing following methods with Jest:

-- calculator (add, substract, multiply and divide),
+- calculator (add, subtract, multiply and divide),
 - capitalize string (returns capitalized string),
 - reverse string (returns reversed string),
 - array analysis (returns min, max, average of a given array),